Edge of the Trees

-Edge of the Trees is a collaborative installation artwork created by artist Janet Laurence and Fiona Foley.
+Edge of the Trees is a collaborative installation artwork created by artists Janet Laurence and Fiona Foley.
 The artwork is a site-specific piece located at the forecourt of the Museum of Sydney, Sydney since its opening in 1995.
-The artwork is constructed with 29 vertical pillars made from different materials such as wood, steel, and sandstone collaborating with other organic materials and sound elements.
+The artwork is constructed with 29 vertical pillars made from various organic materials such as wood, steel, and sandstone collaborating with sound elements.
 This public art installation has won several awards as it evokes the cultural and physical history of the site.

 Philosophy and meaning

 The intention of the artwork is to interpret and make reference to the past: the indigenous, the displaced, and the land.
 The name of the sculpture originated in an essay by historian Rhys Maengwyn Jones: "…the "discoverers" struggling through the surf were met on the beaches by other people looking at them from the edge of the trees.
 Thus the same landscape perceived by the newcomers as alien, hostile, or having no coherent form, was to the indigenous people their home, a familiar place, the inspiration of dreams."
 Edge of the Trees symbolises the interaction between Aboriginal and non-Aboriginal people at this site, which was a significant site of first contact.
 The artists express such idea as they delivered multiple layers of memories of the site through the language of materials, naming, and mapping and the memories include: the botanical memory, the Eora memory, and the Colonial memory.

 The sculpture is a site-specific art that made direct reference to the Museum of Sydney.
 The concept of the museum is the Historic Houses Trust and the senior curator, Peter Emmett.
 Laurence was one of the artists who was invited to submit a proposal for the limited competition for the museum.
 The competition brief invited the artists to "engage with the architecture in dialogue, counterpoint, even tension".
 Laurence invited Aboriginal artist Fiona Foley to collaborate with her to directly respond to the culturally charged symbolism of the site.
 Foley was able to bring in the authentic cultural input and authority to incorporate materials that a non-Aboriginal artist could not have.